-This website is specifically designed for university teachers however its resources are more widely applicable for all involved with teaching, training, recruitment, leadership and management.
+This website is designed to support university teachers however the resources are more widely applicable for those involved with teaching, training, recruitment, leadership and management.

 Unlimited Thinking and Teaching has two main purposes.
 Firstly, through the Think Pieces to raise awareness of unconscious bias, how it threatens receptiveness to novelty and how our biases can so easily affect those with whom we interact and teach.
 Secondly, through the Practical Tools to provide resources which raise our awareness and mitigate the impact of our unconscious biases.
 The Evidence -Research page includes relevant international and national studies and compilations of thought provoking research on the impact of unconscious bias on for example: teaching and learning, student evaluations and evaluations of implicit bias tests.
 These compilations are designed both as introductions to relevant research and as teaching resources to provoke critically reflective dialogue.